Skip to content

 Use app_ui when:

-• The only available control path is a visible UI surface.
+• A typed DCC tool returned unsupported or capability_missing and the only remaining control path is a visible UI surface.

-• You need to unblock a modal dialog, wizard, browser view, installer prompt, or adapter-owned sidecar app.
+• You need to unblock a DCC-owned modal, wizard, webview, or sidecar control that has no typed host capability.

 Do not use app_ui as a shortcut around a missing typed tool.
 If the workflow is common and stable, add a native skill/API first and keep app_ui as the diagnostic or emergency path.